 Texas Waterfalls In Dripping Springs And Beyond

 No doubt, Texas Hill Country has the most waterfalls in Texas.
-Here are five.
+Here are six.

 I happened upon this beautiful state park in February of this year.
 The grass was barely green, but that water was gorgeous – even in the winter.
 Just think how attractive this place will be in the spring and summer.
 In the summertime, swimming is allowed and so are picnics.
 Blanco State Park is under a 30-minute drive from Dripping Springs.

 Admission fee: $5; children 12 and under are free.
-Worth every penny.
+It is worth every penny.

 Hamilton Pool Preserve

 A small town with big adventures describes Dripping Springs in a nutshell.
-Lots going on in this hill country town.
+A lot is going on in this hill country town.
 Between this natural beauty, the wineries, and wedding venues, this area alone is worth a visit next time you head to the hill country.

 Unfortunately, the swimming hole at Hamiton Creek is closed indefinitely because of falling rocks and bacteria levels.
 But you can hike to the falls and the pool.
 However, this scenic natural swimming pool in a canyon below a 50-foot waterfall surrounded by a cave is a must-see.